garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Kanban.md

 >	#Example
 >	![[Pasted image 20231103235440.png]]
->	- At Testing, when developer1 is done with `ongoing` TGB it then moves to the `done` area
+>	- At Testing, when developer1 is done with `ongoing` TGB it then moves to the `done`
 >	![[Pasted image 20231103235741.png]]
->	- At Selected, developer1 then grabs a new story to work on which moves to  Development
+>	- At Selected, developer1 then grabs a new story to work on which moves to Development `ongoing`

+## Benefits